Dependent Types and the Art of HTTP Headers

 under h_is_even

-is.
-If we were working on the logic side of things, we'd be working inductively: the base case would be zero, which we've solved.
-Now we need the inductive step, which looks like: given a proof that h k
+If we were working on the logic side of things, we'd be proceeding by induction: the base case would be zero, which we've solved.
+Now we need the inductive step, which looks like this: given a proof that \((h \enspace k)\) is even, we need to produce a proof that \((h \enspace (k+1))\) is even.

 h_is_even : {x : Nat} -> Even (h x) h_is_even {x = Z} = ZIsEven h_is_even {x = (S k)} = Plus2IsEven (h_is_even {x=k})